+RESTORATIVE PRACTICES

-RESTORATIVE PRACTICES - As outlined in the policy on Student Discipline, the Board of Education has the right to authorize consequences such as suspension or expulsion.
+As outlined in the policy on Student Discipline, the Board of Education has the right to authorize consequences such as suspension or expulsion.
 These measures, however, will be utilized after considering alternative measures such as Restorative Practices.
-Restorative Practices are defined as "practices that emphasize repairing the harm to the victim and school community caused by a pupil's misconduct."
-These practices may be utilized as an alternative or in addition to suspension or expulsion and may include peace circles, voluntary victim-offender conferences, mutual consequences developed by both parties, and other strategies.
+These practices may be utilized as an alternative or in addition to suspension or expulsion and may include restorative circles, voluntary victim-offender conferences, mutual consequences developed by both parties, and other strategies.
 Restorative Practices assist in providing support for both the victim and the offender in a sustainable and meaningful manner.